British Airways suspending flights from London's Gatwick

 BA said it will contact affected customers.
 The airline continues to operate some flights from its main hub at Heathrow.

-Parent company IAG IAG.L said flying capacity would be down 75% in April and May.
+Parent company IAG said flying capacity would be down 75% in April and May.

-Rival airline easyJet (EZJ.L) said on Monday that it had grounded its entire fleet.
+Rival airline easyJet said on Monday that it had grounded its entire fleet.

 Gatwick Airport said last week it would shut one of its two terminals on Wednesday.